vtexdocs/dev-portal-content/docs/guides/VTEX inStore/instore-invoiced-orders/how-to-identify-the-store-and-sales-associate-in-an-instore-order.md

 ![](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/images/how-to-identify-the-store-and-sales-associate-in-an-instore-order-3.png)

->ℹ️ The instructions below explain how to perform these queries using the identifiers that appear in an order.
+> ℹ️️ The instructions below explain how to perform these queries using the identifiers that appear in an order.
 If necessary, however, you can search using any field in the store and vendor master data.

 ### Search by seller